cisagov/ScubaGear/baselines/defender.md

 profiles](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/preset-security-policies):
 standard and strict.
 These preset policies are informed by observations made by Microsoft and are designed to strike the balance between usability and security.
 They allow admins to enable the full feature set of Defender by simply adding users to the policies rather than manually configuring each setting.

-Within the preset policies, users can be enrolled in [Exchange Online Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/eop-about?view=o365-worldwide), [Defender for Office 365 protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-defender-for-office-365-product-overview?view=o365-worldwide), and [Impersonation Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-phishing-policies-about?view=o365-worldwide#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365).
+Within the preset policies, users can be enrolled in [Exchange Online Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/eop-about?view=o365-worldwide) and [Defender for Office 365 protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-defender-for-office-365-product-overview?view=o365-worldwide), and [Impersonation Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-phishing-policies-about?view=o365-worldwide#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365) can be configured.

 ### Policies
 #### MS.DEFENDER.1.1v1
-All users SHALL be added to Exchange Online Proctection in either the standard or strict preset security policy.
+All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.
 - _Rationale:_ Important user protections are provided by Exchange Online Protection, including anti-spam, anti-malware, and anti-phishing.
-By adding all recipients, admins ensure that all new and existing users automatically have secure defaults applied.
+By using the preset policies, admins can easily ensure that all new and existing users automatically have secure defaults applied.

 - _Last modified:_ June 2023

 #### MS.DEFENDER.1.2v1
 All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.
 - _Rationale:_ Important user protections are provided by Defender for Office 365 Protection, including safe attachments and safe links.
-By adding all recipients, admins ensure that all new and existing users automatically have secure defaults applied.
+By using the preset policies, admins can easily ensure that all new and existing users automatically have secure defaults applied.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.1.3v1
-Highly privileged users, as defined in [TODO add link to definition in AAD baseline], SHALL be added to Exchange Online Proctection in the strict preset security policy.
+Highly privileged users, as defined in [TODO add link to definition in AAD baseline], SHALL be added to Exchange Online Protection in the strict preset security policy.
-- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a highlpy privileged account.
+- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a highly privileged account.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.1.4v1
 Highly privileged users, as defined in [TODO add link to definition in AAD baseline], SHALL be added to Defender for Office 365 Protection in the strict preset security policy.
-- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a highlpy privileged account.
+- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a highly privileged account.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.1.5v1